 The contract of employment should be distinguished from the statutory written statement of employment particulars which should generally be provided to all staff not later than two months following their start date.
 The written statement is not conclusive evidence of the contract of employment.
 The statement must include the following:

 If there are no terms relating to any of the items noted above, the statement should state that there are no such terms.

 Also, any changes to the relevant terms must be given to the employee at the earliest opportunity and not less than one month following the change.
 An employee who has not received the statement may apply to an Employment Tribunal for a declaration as to the relevant terms.

-These can cover Equal Opportunities, Internet and Email use, Maternity and Parental Leave etc. and other areas where the employer wishes to detail particular office procedures.
+These can cover Equal Opportunities, Internet and Email use, Maternity and Shared Parental Leave etc. and other areas where the employer wishes to detail particular office procedures, such as IT policies.
 These documents are important because they result in policies being applied consistently throughout the organisation and remove any doubt as to the particular provisions which apply.